caioteixeira/caioteixeira.github.io/_posts/2021-01-10-how-to-reduce-unity-build-times.md

 excerpt: Large Unity projects can take a long time to build, in this post I describe some good ways to optimize build times that I learned with my past projects.
 ---

 One of the most common pains of large Unity projects is how a build can take a lot of time to finish.
 This is particularly painful because it directly affects our ability to quickly iterate in changes.
-My worst nightmare was having an issue only reproducible on devices, and having to wait one hour for a build to finish to be able to test any small change.
+My worst nightmare was having an issue only reproducible on devices, and having to wait one hour to be able to test any small change.

 This post is a walkthrough of several different things that you can do to improve the build time of your project.
 Most of them can be applied to any development or continuous integration environment.
 <!--more-->